-Bachelor of Interior Design: Degree Overview
+Bachelor of Interior Design

 Undergraduate interior design classes teach students how to develop new ideas and use computer-aided design software.
-Participants learn about spatial arrangement and how social, emotional and physical influences affect design.
+Participants learn about spatial arrangement and how social, emotional, and physical influences affect design.
 They analyze lighting, sound, temperature and indoor air quality, in addition to selecting furniture, fixtures, wall treatments, flooring and materials.
-Understanding the laws, codes and norms for interior design are also taught.
+The laws, codes and norms for interior design are also taught.
 Typical interior design courses include:

 - Computer-aided design (CAD)